ignitioncoin/ignitioncoin/doc/build-windows-docker.md

-To build windows binaries :
+To build windows binaries in a docker container (no need to install any dependency) :

 - Install docker https://docs.docker.com/install/
 - Run